Walheimat/wal-emacs/README.md

     -   type `describe-variable` and hit return
     -   type `user-emacs-directory` and hit return again

-    A window should pop up telling you the path
+    A window (or is it a frame?) should pop up telling you the path

     Finally run `git clone git@gitlab.com:Walheimat/emacs-config.git ~/.emacs.d`
     (replace `~/.emacs.d` with your actual path if it differs)